 - LOWER MID-RANGE: Three Bear Lodge.
-Located in the town center of West Yellowstone, this hotel has an excellent location, withing walking distance to shops and restaurants.
+Located in the town center of West Yellowstone, this hotel has an excellent location, within walking distance of shops and restaurants.
 It also has its own restaurant and an outdoor pool.
 This hotel has been rebuilt after a fire, reusing some of the materials of the original 1932 building, so it’s a bit more unique in style.

 - BUDGET: Brandin Iron Inn.
 This is one of the best low-budget hotels near Yellowstone.
-Great central location in town and good breakfast makes it one of the best choices for those looking for a budget accommodation very close to Yellowstone National Park.
+The great central location in town and good breakfast makes it one of the best choices for those looking for budget accommodation very close to Yellowstone National Park.

 Cabins in West Yellowstone